Additional resources

 • Quillbot: provides a way to paraphrase and summarize inputted text, among other functions.

 • Search engines with chat functions, such as Bing AI Search Engine, perplexity.ai, and you.com.
-Unlike ChatGPT, these are connected to the internet and can cite sources.

-Tools that provide support for research include:
+Tools that provide support for research

 • Elicit: can find relevant papers without perfect keyword match, summarize takeaways from the paper specific to a question, and extract key information from the papers